-PSY 320Z • European Pioneers in Psychology 3 Credits
+PSY 320Z • European Pioneers in Psychology 3 Credits.

-A study-abroad experience exploring prominent European figures in the history of psychology within the context of the major historical currents and schools.
-Cultural, philosophical, intellectual, and spiritual roots of psychological theory, especially in connection with host countries.
+A study-abroad experience that explores prominent European figures in the history of psychology within the context of the major historical currents and schools.
+Study of the cultural, philosophical, intellectual, and spiritual roots of psychological theory - especially in connection with our host countries.
 Site and museum visits, and encounters with local professional and academic psychologists.
 Prerequisites: PSY 100; Junior or senior standing; Consent of instructors; Timely completion of application process.
 Offered: Occasionally interim.

-PSY 323 · Motivation and Emotion 3 Credits
+PSY 323 • Motivation and Emotion 4 Credits.
 How biological, environmental, cognitive, emotional, and personal systems interact to initiate and direct human behavior.
 How experimental psychologists study emotional and motivational systems.

-Prerequisites: PSY 100.
+Prerequisites: PSY 100; PSY 230M.
 Offered: Fall.

-PSY 325G • Psychology of Religion 3 Credits

-Topics of central importance within many world religions (e.g., wisdom, love) examined through various psychological theories and empirical findings.
-Emphasizes the capacity to understand religious behavior and experience from psychological and religious perspectives.
+PSY 325G • Psychology of Religion 3 Credits.
+Topics of central importance within many world religions (e.g., wisdom, love) are examined through various psychological theories and empirical findings.
+Major emphasis on developing the capacity to understand religious behavior and experience from the psychological and religious perspectives studied in the course, regardless of the extent to which one agrees or disagrees with a particular viewpoint.